Skip to content

 Sustainable development is a challenge

 It requires an effort to consciously deal with and balance the ecological, social and economic dimensions of sustainable development.
-The urgency with which our planet and society are changing, and the underlying interconnected dimensions demand individual and collective commitment.
-Sustainable development is a challenge, but one we will not shy away from.
+The urgency with which our planet and society are changing and the underlying interconnected dimensions demand individual and collective commitment.
+Sustainable development is a challenge, one we will not shy away from.

 Sustainable development is a conversation